patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 <br>
 <div style="text-align:center"><img src ="http://127.0.0.1:4000/img/blog/disaggregation/terasort.svg" width="450"></div>
 <br>
-The main observation from the figure is that there is almost no performance difference between the co-located and disaggregated configurations.
+The main observation from the figure is that there is almost no performance difference between the Crail co-located and Crail disaggregated configurations.
 In fact, the performance improves slightly in the disaggregated configuration because more CPU cycles are available to execute the Spark workload, cycles that in the co-located setup are used for local storage processing.